syne-tune/syne-tune/docs/source/tutorials/benchmarking/bm_simulator.rst

 -----------------------------

-Here is an example of how simulated experiments are launched locally (if you installed Syne Tune from sources, you need to start the script from the ``benchmarking/examples`` directory):
+Here is an example of how simulated experiments are launched locally (if you installed Syne Tune from source, you need to start the script from the ``benchmarking/examples`` directory):

 .. code-block:: bash